 Course Assignments: The semester will include six different painting projects which will be introduced by PowerPoint lectures and followed by discussion and painting projects done in class and if need be, finished at home.
 You will keep a journal during the semester and will be encouraged to explore personal ideas, imagery, and important cultural events.
-There will also be one field trip to The Crocker Art Museum with a two page paper due two weeks after the trip.
+There will also be one field trip with a two page paper due two weeks after the trip.

 Critiques: Critiques are an important tool for learning and will be used to more fully understand the subjective process of viewing art.
 Critiques will help develop your understanding of "how" to see, respond to, and analyze art.
 Your participation in the two scheduled critiques is essential.

 Grades: Projects will be graded on the mid-term and final portfolio due dates.
 Your grades will be a major factor in determining the final course grade.
 Emphasis will be placed on effort, good craftsmanship, neatness of presentation, conceptual and technical development and participation during critiques.
 You may meet with me anytime during the semester to discuss your progress or grade to date.